bachelor-2014/report/v2/logging.md

 the time needed for transferring the data.

 <!-- Off site storage -->
-This leads us to the possible introduction an other storage media.
+This leads us to the possible introduction of another storage media.
 This could e.g. be:

 * Using an USB storage medium, such as a hard drive.
 Here there are potential